 In only one week I barely scratched the surface for best restaurants in Victoria BC, despite numerous recommendations I just couldn’t squeeze in Part and Parcel amongst other restaurants.

-But I’m heading back in Spring 2018 for a conference so if there’s any restaurant I need to visit
+But I’m heading back in spring for a conference so if there’s any restaurant I need to visit

 I’d love to hear your recommendations in the comments below.